cuga-rajal/opensim_apple_arm64/README.md

 "Bullet Glue" which packages the Bullet libraries, along with connector libraries, into a single static library.

-The version of Bullet currently in opensim-libs repository is 2.74, however, this will not build on an Apple M1.
-A more recent version, 2.86, does build and install and appears to work fine with Opensim.
+The build process described here works the same on Bullet version 2.86, the version currently used in Opensim trunk, and the latest version 3.25.
+The only differences are the patches that need to be applied before compiling.

-Download and unpack the tarball for Bullet 2.86 (the current supported version in Opensim) from:
+For version 2.86, download and unpack the tarball from:
 	https://codeload.github.com/bulletphysics/bullet3/tar.gz/2.86.1

 Or, if you want to try the latest Bullet version 3.25, download a ZIP file from: